 - ExpressVote Ballot Marking Device: Produces a voter verifiable paper record and allows voters with disabilities to vote privately and independently

 - ExpressPass Printer: Prints activation card to activate the ExpressVote ballot marking device

-- DS850 High Speed Central County Scanner: Tabulates absentee and provisional ballots
+- DS850 High Speed Central County Scanner: Tabulates mail-in and provisional ballots

-During early voting and on election day, voters will be given a pre-printed paper ballot.
-Voters will mark the pre-printed paper ballots by hand at a voting booth.
-Voters will review their marked paper ballots and then insert them into the DS200 tabulation device.
+During early voting and on election day, voters are given a pre-printed paper ballot.
+Voters mark the pre-printed paper ballots by hand, or by using an accessible ballot marking device, at a voting booth.
+Voters review their marked paper ballots and then insert them into the DS200 tabulation device.
 The ballots will automatically drop into the secure ballot box.
-An accessible voting method is available upon request at each early voting and election day location.

 If you want to learn about how SBE selected this system, visit the Voting System Selection and Procurement webpage.